Andrew Vaughn Player Props: White Sox vs. Marlins

 Andrew Vaughn At The Plate

-- Vaughn is batting .242 with 17 doubles, a triple, seven home runs and 23 walks.
+- Vaughn has 17 doubles, a triple, eight home runs and 23 walks while batting .244.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.